aws-samples/shopfloor-connectivity/docs/adapters/pccc.md

 ## PcccSourceConfiguration

-The PCCCSourceConfiguration extends the common Source configuration with PCCC specific source configuration data
+The PCCCSourceConfiguration extends the common <a href="../core/source-configuration.md">Source configuration</a> with PCCC specific source configuration data

 <table>
 <colgroup>